lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 ## Archive
 # Done
 ## 2021-12-25
+- Add "deadline has passed" warning in settings.
+- Stripe promotion codes work.
 - Improved the landing page a bit.
+Cleaner, pricing and sharing incentive.
 - Writing streak and chart now interactively display todays words.
 - Better way to load toady's stats into the timeline
 ## 2021-12-24